Table of Contents

 Therapeutic uses of antimuscarinic drugs

-Atropine is used as an antispasmodic agent and to treat bradycardia; as an antisecretory agent to block secretions in the upper and lower respiratory secretions prior to surgery; for treatment of organophosphorus poisoning and overdose of anticholinesterases such as physostigmine.
+Atropine is used as an antispasmodic agent; to treat bradycardia; as an antisecretory agent to block secretions in the upper and lower respiratory tract prior to surgery, and to treat organophosphorus poisoning and overdose of anticholinesterases such as physostigmine.